wittenbrock/wittenbrock-design-two/src/pages/blog/i-dropped-out-of-my-coding-boot-camp.md

 ## Choosing the right shoe

 I'm a boot camp drop out.
-I blame the expensive tuition and fast pasted curriculum.
+I blame the expensive tuition and fast paced curriculum.
 Ultimately, I didn't like 'finishing' a section that I hadn't really mastered.
 Despite these criticisms, I am glad I tried it.
 I think boot camps, university, or self-teaching are all viable options.
 It's important to remember that none of them are perfect.
 What matters is which one is the best fit.